neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/text-classification/text-classification-cli.md

 The `Modifiers` are the important items that encode how SparseML should modify the training process for Sparse Transfer Learning:
 - `ConstantPruningModifier` tells SparseML to pin weights at 0 over all epochs, maintaining the sparsity structure of the network
 - `QuantizationModifier` tells SparseML to quanitze the weights with quantization aware training over the last 5 epochs
-- `DistillationModifier` tells SparseML how to apply distillation during the trainign process, targeting the logits
+- `DistillationModifier` tells SparseML how to apply distillation during the training process, targeting the logits

 SparseML parses the modifiers and updates the training process to implement the algorithms and hyperparameters specified in the recipes.
+As such, when this recipe is passed, the sparsity structure of the network will be maintained while the fine-tuning occurs and the weights will be quantized over the final few epochs.

 You can download the recipe with the following code: